Forest Tent Caterpillar

 High populations easily get parasitoids and disease.
-For example, a parasitic fly (Sarcophaga aldrichi), called "friendly fly" because it often lands on humans without biting, is a great help in lowering the populations of forest tent caterpillars.
+For example, a parasitic fly (Sarcophaga aldrichi), called "friendly fly" [PDF] because it often lands on humans without biting, is a great help in lowering the populations of forest tent caterpillars.
 The adult fly lays an egg in the cocoon of the caterpillar.
 A maggot hatches from the egg, eats the inside of the cocoon and the parasitized pupae dies before becoming a moth.
 During the final years of an outbreak, the friendly fly can kill more than 95 percent of pupae.
 Adult flies become numerous during the later stage of the forest tent caterpillar outbreaks.
 The fly looks similar but is slightly larger than a house fly and does not bite.
 The friendly fly is one of the main causes of the collapse of caterpillar outbreaks.

 Forest tent caterpillars can also become infected by viruses, bacteria and fungi.

 Population bust: harsh weather

 Adverse weather — such as spring frost or long, cool and wet springs — can kill newly hatched caterpillars.
 Starvation, plus an increase in predator attacks and disease, cause the collapse of tent caterpillar populations.
 Nature eventually brings populations in balance.

 Forest tent caterpillar populations regularly boom and bust.
 When their numbers are high (an outbreak) they can eat nearly all of the leaves (cause heavy defoliation) on broad-leaved trees and shrubs.
 During an outbreak, caterpillars may crawl on roads and buildings as well as trees.